terraform-google-modules/terraform-google-secret/README.md

 The linters
 are as follows:
 * Shell - shellcheck.
 Can be found in homebrew
-* Python - flake8.
-Can be installed with 'pip install flake8'
 * Golang - gofmt. gofmt comes with the standard golang installation. golang is a compiled language so there is no standard linter.
 * Terraform - terraform has a built-in linter in the 'terraform validate'